flectra-hq/flectra/addons/stock/doc/stock.rst

 The putway strategies are similar to the removal strategies, but determine for the original destination location a child location where the goods should be deposited (instead as for the source location).
 By default, there is no putaway strategy defined on the destination location.
 In that case, the goods will be deposited in the destination location of the move.
 In the stock module, there is one putaway strategy: fixed location.
 For each such strategy you can also specify the related location.
 Of course, based on this, custom developments make it possible to implement the putaway strategy you want (as it is applied on all of the stock being moved at once).

-For the reserved stock (which also means it is determined which pieces of stock), Flectra will try to find as many packages (and as high-level) as possible for which the stock is entirely reserved and the destination location is the same for every piece of stock.
+For the reserved stock (which also means it is determined which pieces of stock), Odoo will try to find as many packages (and as high-level) as possible for which the stock is entirely reserved and the destination location is the same for every piece of stock.
 That way, the operator knows he can simply move the package to the destination location, instead of having to open the box unnecessarily.

 An example might illustrate this further: